gbmhunter/blog/content/electronics/communication-protocols/lin-protocol/_index.md

 Texas Instruments make LIN interface IC's, such as the [TPIC1021DR](http://www.ti.com/product/TPIC1021), which is a cheap (approx US$0.50, as of 2012), simple, SOIC-8, LIN bus driver.

-{{% figure src="lin-bus-example-schematic-ti-tpic1021-and-micro.png" caption="An example schematic using the Texas Instruments TPIC1021 LIN bus driver IC.
+{{% figure src="_assets/lin-bus-example-schematic-ti-tpic1021-and-micro.png" caption="An example schematic using the Texas Instruments TPIC1021 LIN bus driver IC.
 Image from http://www.ti.com/lit/ds/slis113c/slis113c.pdf."  width="500px" %}}

 Texas Instruments MSP430 microcontrollers with the USCI_A (Universal Serial Communication Interface) peripheral support the LIN protocol.
 This includes the MSP430 Value Line (MSP430G2xx), MSP430 2 Series (MSP430F2xx), MSP430 4 Series, MSP430 5 Series, MSP430 6 Series and MSP430 Automotive Series.

-{{% figure src="ti-msp-430-micro-controller-usci-block.png" caption="The USCI_A hardware peripheral block in a MSP430 microcontroller.
+{{% figure src="_assets/ti-msp-430-micro-controller-usci-block.png" caption="The USCI_A hardware peripheral block in a MSP430 microcontroller.
 Image from http://www.ti.com/lit/ds/symlink/msp430g2153.pdf."  width="250px" %}}

 [Freescale's S08 automotive microcontrollers](http://www.freescale.com/webapp/sps/site/overview.jsp?code=8BITAUTO) have an SCIx peripheral, which support the LIN protocol.

+## Further Reading

+The [CAN Protocol](/electronics/communication-protocols/can-protocol/) is another protocol designed for automotive applications.
+Because of it's differential signalling, it is more robust than LIN and used for longer transmission distances and/or faster bit rates.